-If only one of you happens to carry a particular disease, it's unlikely to affect your child.
+If only one of you happens to carry a particular condition, it's unlikely to affect your child.
 But we all got our genes from our families so if you are a carrier it could be important to share this with your family, so that they are aware of their risk and testing options.

 In the off-chance that you get back something, understanding this risk in advance can help you be practically, emotionally and culturally prepared to make empowered choices that feel right for you.